DreamOfTheRedChamber/leetcode/README.md

 #### Trie <a id="ds-trie"></a>
 * Use cases:
-   * find prefix of string
+   * Find prefix of string
-   * traverse character by character
+   * Traverse character by character
-   * compared with hashmap:
+   * Compared with hashmap:
-      * space complexity: when storing a list of words (Especially when these words share prefix), using trie save space.
+      * Space complexity: when storing a list of words (Especially when these words share prefix), using trie save space.
-      * time complexity: to compute hashcode for a string, O(n) time complexity; find/insert a string in a trie, the same
+      * Time complexity: to compute hashcode for a string, O(n) time complexity; find/insert a string in a trie, the same
-   * but no built-in implementation in Java core
+   * But no built-in implementation in Java core
 * Definitions: iterative implementation much more concise than recursive implementation.
 ```java
 class TrieNode